Lengthy CBSE Exam 2026? Know How to Attempt Paper in 3 Hours

 Read the Instructions Carefully

-Students can through the CBSE previous year's question papers to check out the instructions and can quickly go through the instructions and guidelines carefully at the beginning of the starting the exam.
-There might be some instructions specific to a section like word limit, diagram, mapping, etc. If a student misses to read the instructions, he/she might lose valuable information and marks.
+Students can go through the CBSE previous year's question papers to check out the instructions and can quickly go through the instructions and guidelines carefully at the beginning of the starting the exam.
+There might be some instructions specific to a section, like word limit, diagram, mapping, etc. If a student fails to read the instructions, he/she might lose valuable information and marks.

 Time management

-Break down the 3 hours in minutes by catering time to every section.
+Break down the 3 hours into minutes by catering time to every section.
 Time management will be critical to attempt all questions.
 Check out the points below -

-• Short-answer questions - The SAQs will be of 2-4 marks mostly and students can concisely answer them within 45-60 minutes.
-Students can manage there based on how many questions they want to answer.
+• Short-answer questions - The SAQs will be of 2-4 marks mostly, and students can concisely answer them within 45-60 minutes.
+Students can manage their time based on how many questions they want to answer.

 • Long-answer questions - Students must plan to write the long-answer type questions and allocate time accordingly to maintain the word limit and answer quality.